Pattern recognition with superconducting wirelet neurons: Pattern recognition with few superconducting neurons

 \subsection{On-chip training with superconducting wirelet neurons}

-In our results, synaptic training of the experimental neuron responses was performed using dedicated software.
-However, the circuitry depicted in Fig.~\ref{fig:fig4}a admits a direct extension that enables fully hardware-based on-chip training of the neural network.
-In this pattern-recognition architecture, an array of superconducting wirelet neurons, as many as required and distinctly shunted, receives a time-encoded chain of input current pulses representing the pixel intensities of an image.
-The voltage spikes generated by all input neurons are then combined sequentially in time to form a single aggregate output waveform.
-This waveform is subsequently converted into a current pulse and distributed among multiple superconducting output wirelets, each corresponding to a possible classification outcome and not necessarily identical to the input neurons.

-In contrast to the input stage, the output wirelets are not shunted.
-Instead, they incorporate electrostatic gates that modulate their local critical current\cite{Giazotto2020,DiBernardo2020}, thereby controlling the partitioning of the injected output current.
-Such electrostatic gating provides a robust and efficient mechanism for signal processing and synaptic training, enabling dynamic adaptation of the response without structural reconfiguration of the superconducting circuitry.
-Within this framework, the gate voltages function as trainable synaptic weights.
-Importantly, the gate voltage is time dependent, since its distributed weight must be optimized over the full temporal profile of the aggregated input waveform.
-This temporal weighting allows each segment of the waveform to contribute differently to the final decision variable.
+In our results, synaptic training of the experimental neuron responses was performed using designated software.
+In fact, there is a logical extension of the circuitry depicted in Fig.~\ref{fig:fig4}a that enables full hardware on-chip training of the neural network.
+In this pattern-recognition circuit, an array of superconducting wirelet neurons (as many as needed, distinctly shunted) receive the time-encoded input current chain of pulses representing the pixel intensities of an image.
+The resulting voltage spikes from all input neurons are then combined sequentially in time to form an aggregate output waveform, which is subsequently converted into a current pulse and distributed among multiple superconducting output wirelets (each representing different possible outcomes of the operation), not necessarily identical to the input ones.
+Unlike the input stage, these output wirelets are not shunted but instead incorporate electrostatic gates that modulate their local critical current\cite{Giazotto2020,DiBernardo2020} and, consequently, the partitioning of the output current from the input stage.
+Such modulation by gating is a convenient and robust mechanism for signal processing and training, enabling dynamic adaptation of the response without requiring any structural reconfiguration of the superconducting circuit.
+In this architecture, the gate voltages serve as trainable synaptic weights.
+Note that the gate voltage is time dependent in this architecture, as its distributed weight over the entire input waveform needs to be trained.
+By sequentially feeding the voltage responses of all input neurons and applying a time-dependent gating function, each output wire effectively performs a weighted summation of the entire input sequence in real time.
+During training, the gate voltages are tuned such that the wirelet producing the largest output voltage corresponds to the correct outcome.
+In the task of Fig.~\ref{fig:fig5}, ten output wirelets would be required, each corresponding to different recognized digit (0–9).